anandmurugesan/home/index.md

  >  Comparing the response variance between the many-to-one and one-to-one norm elicitation method, with C. Heintz

+Give or Take: Experimental examination of bribery vs. extortion (with R. Innes)

 "Impact of the American opioid crisis on children," with [Dana Andersen](http://danacandersen.weebly.com/)

 ### Publications